Wed. Jul 1st, 2026

 Options:

-1. Disintegration and decay of radioactive minerals
+1. Disintegration of radioactive minerals

 2. Increase in depth